Introduction

 """

-Generates samples from an exponential distribution using the inverse transform method.
+Generate samples from an exponential distribution using inverse transform sampling.

 Args: